-Similarly, Wolman (1999) considers a truncated Calvo model, which allows for a constant hazard up to a given horizon d\, in which all firms must adjust, so that the hazard rate is one.
-The model rules out the possibility of price durations of arbitrarily long length by assuming a zero hazard rate for horizons greater than d\.
+Similarly, Wolman (1999) considers a truncated Calvo model, which allows for a constant hazard up to a given horizon d, in which all firms must adjust, so that the hazard rate is one.
 This model is able to account for inflation inertia, in the sense that lagged inflation appears in the New Keynesian Phillips Curve.
-Specifically, so that current inflation depends of lagged inflation, future expected inflation and real marginal costs.
-More recently, Sheedy (2005) has obtained the NK Phillips Curve for a general distribution of price durations.
+Indeed, current inflation depends on lagged inflation, future expected inflation and real marginal costs.
+More recently, Sheedy (2005) has obtained the NK Phillips Curve for a general distribution7 of price durations.
 In particular, if the hazard rate is increasing, there is structural persistence, in contrast with the Calvo (1983) model.
-The expression of the Phillips in the general case is
+In this model, current inflation depends on lags of past inflation, expected future inflation rates, and current real marginal cost.
+Further, if the hazard function has a positive slope then all coefficients on lags of inflation have positive coefficients.